AlexsLemonade/refinebio-js/README.md

 #### token

 This resource can be used to create, get, or update a token.
 The token can be used in requests that provide urls to download computed files.
-Setting `is_activated` to true indicates agreement with Refine.bio's [Terms of Use](https://www.refine.bio/terms) and [Privacy Policy](https://www.refine.bio/privacy).
+Setting `is_activated` to true indicates agreement with refine.bio's [Terms of Use](https://www.refine.bio/terms) and [Privacy Policy](https://www.refine.bio/privacy).

 Please view the API documentation for more details.
 | Action | ReDoc | SwaggerUI |